huseindra/Huseindra/README.md

 A software engineer by night who focuses on web development & cloud infrastructure.
 In addition, Husein has strong background in an enterprise project management.
  - 🖥 Trying writing code with javascript(ES6)
  - 🔭 I'm currently learning MERN and PERN stack
  - ⚡ Fun fact: I have knowledge implementation project in data center infrastructure, cloud infrastructure, security software, hybrid infrastructure and ITSM software.
-Also, Husein is ITIL4 certified.
+Also, Husein has a strong technical knowledge to deliver the right technology and the right cost.
 - 🌱 I’m currently trying to solve problem in enterprise segment.
 - 📫 How to reach me: huseindra@gmail.com